top of page

 4. How Leverage Affects Profit and Loss

-Leverage magnifies both gains and losses because you control a larger position with less capital.
+Leverage magnifies both gains and losses because you’re controlling a larger position using less capital.

 Example A: Profitable Trade